 Gatlinburg is known all over the world for its fun, family-friendly attractions and activities.
 But did you know that it’s also famous for its dining?
-Gatlinburg restaurants serve thousands of happy patrons each year.
-You may be hungry when you enter one, but you’re sure to leave with a full belly and a smile on your face.
-Here’s a look at some of the great places to eat in the area:
+Gatlinburg restaurants serve thousands of happy visitors each year.
+You may be hungry when you enter one, but you’re sure to leave full and with a smile on your face.
+Here’s a look at some of the great places to eat in Gatlinburg:

 No trip to the south would be complete without sampling some of the region’s best barbecue.
 And that’s exactly what you’ll find at Calhoun’s, located at 1004 Parkway.
 Choose from their super-tender baby back ribs, succulent pulled pork, or tasty chicken.
 Even better: get the Calhoun Trio, which features all three.
 Delicious cheeseburgers, sandwiches, salads, side items and desserts round out their scrumptious menu.

-What satisfies both taste buds and tummy more than an excellent cut of beef?
-That’s what you’ll get at the Park Grill Steakhouse, located at 1110 Parkway.
-Selections at this restaurant in Gatlinburg include the 16 ounce Mountain Cut Ribeye, the ten and twelve ounce New York Strip or Filet Mignon, and of course some of the finest prime rib you’ll taste anywhere.
-There are tons of other great items as well, such as the Moonshine Chicken, fresh rainbow trout, and grilled or stuffed shrimp.
+What's more satisfying when you're hungry than an excellent cut of beef?
+That’s what you’ll get at The Park Grill, located at 1110 Parkway.
+Selections at this restaurant in Gatlinburg include the hickory grilled ribeye or New York strip, the filet mignon and their award-winning baby back ribs.
+There are tons of other great items as well, such as the Moonshine Chicken, fresh rainbow trout, and grilled or fried shrimp.

 If your tastes run towards elegance, then you simply have to spend some time at the Wild Plum Tearoom, located at 555 Buckhorn Road in the heart of the Arts and Crafts Community.
 Try their lobster pie with avocado vichyssoise, savor one of their signature plum muffins, or treasure each bite of the chocolate cake with raspberry sauce.
 Then sit back and enjoy the one-of-a-kind ambiance, surrounded by reflecting pools and flower gardens.
 The Wild Plum Tearoom gives a whole new meaning to the words “fine dining.”